All Episodes

 And they found a few animals left in freezers.

-They tested them, they were negative.
+They were negative.

 But the fact that those animals are there is the clue.

-But there's no uh direct evidence that any of those animals were actually infected with the bat virus.
+But there's no direct evidence that any of those animals were actually infected with the bat virus.

 Correct.